Chris Scruggs

-Chris Scruggs (born Christopher Alan Davies-Scruggs December 16, 1982) is an American singer, songwriter, and instrumentalist who plays guitar, steel guitar, bass, mandolin, fiddle, and drums.
+Chris Scruggs (born Christopher Alan Davies-Scruggs; December 16, 1982) is an American singer, songwriter, and instrumentalist who plays guitar, steel guitar, bass, mandolin, fiddle, and drums.
 He is the youngest son of songwriter Gary Scruggs and singer/songwriter and producer Gail Davies.
-His paternal grandfather is bluegrass banjo wizard Earl Scruggs and his maternal grandfather is the late country singer Tex Dickerson.
+His paternal grandfather is bluegrass banjo legend Earl Scruggs and his maternal grandfather is the late country singer Tex Dickerson.

 Scruggs joined the country rock band BR549 in 2002, playing guitar and serving as the co-lead singer.
 While in the band, he wrote and performed the title track of their 2004 release, Tangled in the Pines.
 Scruggs remained in BR549 until 2005, when he left to pursue a solo career.
 Scruggs released his first solo album, entitled Anthem, in 2009 on Cogent Records.
 Scruggs produced the album and wrote 11 of the 12 songs; Ron Davies, Scruggs's uncle (best known for having penned "It Ain't Easy" for David Bowie) wrote the remaining song.